Laboratory flask: List of flasks

 Round-bottom flask—a flask with a spherical body and one or more necks with ground glass joints.

 Retort—a spherical vessel with a long downward-pointing neck.

 Florence flask—a flask with a round body and one longer neck without a ground glass joint.

 Büchner flask or sidearm flask—a thick-walled conical flask with a short hose-connection tube on the side of the neck.

 Volumetric flask—for preparing liquids with volumes of high precision.
 It is a flask with an approximately pear-shaped body and a long neck with a circumferential fill line.

 Dewar flask—a double-walled flask having a near-vacuum between the two walls.

 Legal issues

 Like many other common pieces of glassware, Erlenmeyer flasks could potentially be used in the production of drugs.
-In an effort to reduce their proliferation by theft from education institutions where they are commonly stored, some U.S. states (including Texas) have requirements to audit and report unusual inventory discrepancies (not from wear or breakage).
+In an effort to reduce their proliferation by theft from education institutions where they are commonly stored, some U.S. states (including Texas) have requirements to audit and report unusual inventory discrepancies (and not due to normal wear or breakage).
 Reporting requirements also cover chemicals identified as common starting materials.